Kuyper College

-Kuyper College is a ministry-focused Christian leadership college in Grand Rapids, Michigan that educates and trains Christian leaders for ministry and service.
-Through the integration of an academic curriculum and a Reformed worldview, they provide students who desire a biblical and academic college experience with the opportunity to live life through the filter of scripture.
+Kuyper College is a private Reformed Christian college in Grand Rapids, Michigan.

 History

 Kuyper College was founded in 1939 as Reformed Bible Institute.
 RBI had a three-year curriculum that offered a track into foreign and domestic missions.
 In 1970, after a five-year redesign of the curriculum and programs, the Michigan Department of Education gave the school the right to confer a four-year Bachelor degree.
 As a result, RBI changed its name to Reformed Bible College.
-On April 21, 2006, RBC once again changed its name, this time to Kuyper College after Abraham Kuyper (1837 - 1920).
-Kuyper was Prime Minister of The Netherlands from 1901 - 1905 and a theologian.
-He also played an important role in founding de Vrije Universiteit.
-Pre-seminary, youth ministry, and cross-cultural missions programs are part of the Bible curriculum, and social work, education, accounting, communication, business and other majors.
+On April 21, 2006, RBC changed its name to Kuyper College after Abraham Kuyper.

 Academics

-Kuyper is focused on Christian service regardless of vocation, so it not only offers ministry programs, but a range of degree programs in social work, business, communication, education, and many others all within a Reformed perspective.
+Kuyper has degree programs within a Reformed perspective.
 The student-to-faculty ratio is 11 to 1.

-In the 2013-2014 school year, 261 students total were enrolled at Kuyper.
-In 2015, there are 245 students total.